jeffscyberjournal/CTFbin/Overpass-2-Hacked.md

 Overpass has been hacked!
 The SOC team (Paradox, congratulations on the promotion) noticed suspicious activity on a late night shift while looking at shibes, and managed to capture packets as the attack happened.

-Can you work out how the attacker got in, and hack your way back into Overpass' production server?

-Note: Although this room is a walkthrough, it expects familiarity with tools and Linux.
-I recommend learning basic Wireshark and completing Linux Fundamentals as a bare minimum.

-md5sum of PCAP file: 11c3b2e9221865580295bc662c35c6dc
+This is a basic Network traffic analysis based from a PCAP file for signs of intrusion.

 ## Q1 What was the URL of the page they used to upload a reverse shell?